• Home

 Everyone Has Customers

 Whoever receives your work product is your customer.
-Your boss, your co-worker, or a vendor is a way to define a customer for your job.
+Your boss, co-worker, or vendor is a way to define a customer for your job.
 You provide a service or product to someone who is most likely your customer.

 So, this is for you too!